 Fall is here and Red roselle hibiscus is responding with flowers and fruit.
 Learn to grow your own Roselle hibiscus and make a delicious tea with UF IFAS Escambia Extension’s Garden to Table segment.

 Many people often request a recommendation for a small tree that will be suitable for their landscape and one to consider is the Chinese pistache, Pistachia chinensis.
-Although not a native tree, Chinese pistache does not have invasive… Read More
+Although not a native tree, Chinese pistache does… Read More

 The University of Florida Vegetable Gardening Guide is a wonderful resource for those who are getting started gardening and growing some edible plants.
-As you look through the publication, you will see a chart for the different portions… Read More
+As you look through the publication, you will see a chart for… Read More

 Moranga squash is an easy squash for the North Florida Garden when given room to grow and time to develop.
 Learn some basics with UF IFAS Extension’s Garden to Table series in Escambia County.